Information-theoretic Inducing Point Placement for High-throughput Bayesian Optimisation: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We have proposed Conditional Information Reduction (CIR) --- the first BO-specific method for selecting the locations for the inducing points of sparse GPs.
-Although CIR's approximate maximisation relies on potentially coarse approximations, our experimentation found CIR to enable effective high-throughput BO.

-In future work we will apply CIR to real-world problems where sparse GPs are already being used, e.g. quantile optimisation \citep{torossian2020bayesian} or molecular search \citep{vakili2021scalable}.
-We will also investigate the applicability of CIR to other inducing point-based methods like Deep GPs \citep{damianou2013deep} and perform a deeper practical and theoretical investigation into CIR's trade-off parameter $\alpha$.
+We have proposed ENT-DPP --- the first BO-specific method for selecting the locations for the inducing points of sparse GPs.
+Although ENT-DPP's approximate maximisation relies on potentially coarse approximations, our experimentation found this new inducing point allocation strategy to enable effective high-throughput BO.
+In future work we will apply ENT-DPP to real-world problems where sparse GPs are already being used, e.g. quantile optimisation \citep{torossian2020bayesian} or molecular search \citep{vakili2021scalable}.
+We will also investigate the applicability of ENT-DPP to other inducing point-based methods like Deep GPs \citep{damianou2013deep}.

 0.2in